-Carpet Dictionary: words you may come across when buying carpet
+Carpet Terminology: words you may come across when buying carpet

 Backing: Like its name, this is the back of the carpet, which can be divided into two parts: primary and secondary backing.
 Primary backing provides the structure for the tufts of carpet.
 The secondary backing provides a barrier from the carpet padding and floor.
 The backing can be made from natural or synthetic materials.
 Also, recycled materials are becoming more and more common.
 There are anti-mold backings available (discussed in further detail in our top 5 mistakes report)

 Blossoming: Unraveling of the carpet tufts.
 It gives the carpet a frayed appearance at the surface.

 Bulked continuous filament (BCF): One of two processes of manufacturing carpet (for the other option, see stapled fibers).
 In this method, one continuous fiber is used and weaved throughout the backing.